What is Chemistry? Branches of Chemistry and Daily Life Exmaples

 What Is Chemistry?

-Chemistry is the science of substances—what they are made of, how they behave, and how they react.
-It studies atoms, molecules, and chemical reactions.
+Chemistry is the science of what things are made of and how they change.
+It looks at atoms, molecules, and reactions.

 Why Is Chemistry Important?

-• It explains how matter changes (e.g., water freezing or metal rusting).
+• It explains changes like water turning to ice or metal rusting.

-• It helps develop new medicines, fuels, and materials.
+• It helps make new medicine, fuels, and materials.

-• It improves food production, cleaning products, and technology.
+• It helps us make better food, cleaning products, and technology.

 Examples of Chemistry

-• Cleaning: Soaps and detergents break down dirt chemically.
+• Cleaning: Soaps break down dirt with chemical reactions.

 What Are the Main Branches of Chemistry?